actions/attest-build-provenance/README.md

 <!-- markdownlint-enable MD013 -->

-Attestations are saved in the JSON-serialized [Sigstore bundle][6] format.
+tabAttestations are saved in the JSON-serialized [Sigstore bundle][6] format.

 If multiple subjects are being attested at the same time, a single attestation will be created with references to each of the supplied subjects.